micmejia/bible-dump/NKJV/Acts/Acts 13.md

 And as John was finishing his course, he said, 'Who do you think I am?
 I am not _He._ But behold, there comes One after me, the sandals of whose feet I am not worthy to loose.'

 ###### 26
-"Men _and_ brethren, sons of the [^g]family of Abraham, and those among you who fear God, to you the [^h]word of this salvation has been sent.
+"Men _and_ brethren, sons of the family of Abraham, and those among you who fear God, to you the word of this salvation has been sent.

 ###### 27
 For those who dwell in Jerusalem, and their rulers, because they did not know Him, nor even the voices of the Prophets which are read every Sabbath, have fulfilled _them_ in condemning _Him._